krunch3r76/golem_node_checker/README.md

-A live version of this is currently hosted at https://www.k-1.me/golem
+A live version of this has been hosted at https://www.k-1.me/golem

 Briefly this will only run on a custom server if a php script that creates a mysql database connection $dbc is added by the developer.
 See code for details and an example.